chenx820/chenx820.github.io/content/notes/high-school-biology/index.md

 This collection features a series of mind maps I created for my high school biology course, designed to make complex topics easier to visualize and remember.

 Below is a preview of the mind maps, which cover key areas of cell biology, genetics, evolution, and ecology.
-I've also compiled a ["Golden Nuggets"](high-school-biology/pdf/biology-golden-nuggets.pdf) with essential facts and summaries for quick review.

 #### Mind Map Gallery